paymenetwork/ICO/README.md

-# PNET Coin Smart contracts
+# PNET Token Smart contracts

 This contains PNET Coin smart contract codes to power the Initial coin offering and the PayMe platforms ecosystem.